tjeastmond/hey-coffee/README.md

 	> hey --init

-This script will generate the base structure of your new blog:
+This will generate the base structure of your new blog:

 - Posts directory: Save your markdown posts here.
 A sample is created by the init command
 - Pages directory: Save your pages here
+- Public directory: Put your static content here (CSS, Images, JavaScript)
 - hey-config.json: Open this file and configure it.
 More on this to follow
-- hey-cache.json: Hey.coffee uses this file to store your processed posts
+- hey-cache.json: Hey-coffee uses this file to store your processed posts

 ### hey-config.json

-So in this file we have some pretty basic parameters that need setting:
+In this file we have some basic parameters that need setting:

-- **siteTitle:** The name of your blog
+- siteTitle: The name of your blog
-- **author:** Your name as it will appear in your rss feed
+- author: Your name as it will appear in your rss feed
-- **description:** Your site's description as it will appear in your rss feed
+- description: Your site's description as it will appear in your rss feed
-- **site:** Your site's URL.
+- site: Your site's URL.
 Should include 'http://' and have no trailing slash
-- **postsOnHomePage:** The number of posts on your home page
+- postsOnHomePage: The number of posts on your home page
-- **server:** For the rsync: user@yoursite.com:/path/to/blog
+- server: For the rsync: user@yoursite.com:/path/to/blog
-- **port:** The ssh port...22 is usually the safe bet
+- port: The ssh port.
+Usually 22

 Everything except the server parameter will be passed down to your templates, so if you want to add a copyright or anything else this a good place to do it.

 ## Posts

-Posts are simply markdown files in the **posts/** directory.
+Posts are markdown files in the **posts/** directory.
 The name of the file will become part of the post's URL (ex: test-post.md will have a slug of /2013/04/22/test-post).

 The first line is the post's title, and right under that is where you can place some key/value pairs that will be treated as variables and passed down to your template.